 The Historic Hamm Building, Suite 300

 The Greater Twin Cities Youth Symphonies (GTCYS) transforms young musicians of all ages, abilities, and backgrounds by breaking down barriers to music instruction and providing exceptional year-round orchestral experiences.
-One of the largest youth orchestra programs in the United States, GTCYS serves more than 1,000 students ages 8-18 through nine academic-year orchestras, two summer programs, and Harmony violin instruction program.
+One of the largest youth orchestra programs in the United States, GTCYS serves more than 1,000 students ages 8-18 through nine academic-year orchestras, two summer programs, and Harmony violin and cello instruction program.
 This year, GTCYS students will share 25 concerts and inspire 17,000 community members through our educational activities and performances.
-Committed to making our programs accessible, GTCYS will award more than $85,000 in need-based tuition and lessons scholarships this year.
+Committed to making our programs accessible, GTCYS will award $100,000 in need-based scholarships for tuition and lessons this year.
 Learn more at www.gtcys.org.